Planning for this year? Check out these courses!

 Students are central to CHanGE’s mission and activities, and CHanGE offers many opportunities for students at all levels to engage and learn.
 The goals of these opportunities are to develop students’ knowledge related to global environmental change and health; to build their skills in assessing, addressing, and communicating about health risks; and to support ongoing career development and connection with professional opportunities in the field.
 CHanGE educational offerings include classes for undergraduates and graduate students, seminars, scholarships to support travel, a graduate certificate in climate change and health, support for pre-doctoral research training, and post-doctoral training opportunities.
-See below for more details about each.

 CHanGE offers grants to support member and student travel to present their work.